aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 sudo brew services start php@7.2
 ```

-> Note: we need to use the --force flag when linking older versions of php
+> Note: we need to use the --force flag when linking older versions of PHP

 Before switching the version we also stop any running php-fpm instance for the latest version and afterwards we start the php-fpm service for the version we switched to.